The Relationship Between Your Brain and Sleep: Amazing Benefits of Sleep To Your Brain –

 Your brain is rich with imagery from the dreams you experience while on REM sleep.
 Dreams create a connection between things that do not seem connected before.
 It combines all the ideas and concepts in your mind.

 A study made by researchers from the University of California at Davis used three groups of participants to conduct their study.
-One group was allowed to sleep and experience both REM and NREM sleeps.
+One group was allowed to sleep and experience both REM and NREM sleep.
 Another one was permitted to reach NREM but not REM while the third group was able to take some rest but to sleep at all.

 The scientists used a Remote Associates Test to check their increases in creativity.
 The group who did not sleep and those who only reached REM sleep did not increase their creativity while those who reached the stages of REM sleep and NREM sleep showed increased creativity.